 Dr. Simone will not accept you as a patient for weight loss or smoking cessation unless he is convinced you are serious about your desire to stop smoking or lose weight.

 Asian Physicians have historically recognized the importance of herbs in healing for centuries.
-Herbs are utilized either alone, or in combination for specific maladies, with astounding success.
+Herbs are utilized either alone, or in combination for specific maladies.
 Many, if not most, drugs used in the West are derived from actions observed from specific herbs used for generations.
 Dr. Simone only recommends herbs whose use is supported by modern scientific research.